Didier Kavumbagu

-Didier Kavumbangu (born 2 May 1988) is Burundian professional international footballer.
+Didier Kavumbangu (born 2 May 1988) is a Burundian professional international footballer.
 He plays for Viktoria Otrokovice which playing in the MSFL as a striker.

 Young Africans yesterday unveiled Burundian striker, Didier Kavumbangu who has joined the Jangwani-based club for the coming season.

 He was called to Burundi national football team at the 2012 Africa Cup of Nations qualification and scored two goals for his team.